-XEP is a lightweight API that provides high-performance .NET technology for persisting simple to moderately complex object hierarchies.
+XEP is a lightweight SDK that provides high-performance .NET technology for persisting simple to moderately complex object hierarchies.
 XEP projects the data in .NET objects as persistent events (database objects that store a persistent copy of the data fields) in an InterSystems IRIS® database.
-XEP is optimized for applications that must acquire and persist data at the highest possible speed.
+XEP is optimized for acquiring and persisting data at the highest possible speed.

-InterSystems IRIS provides .NET APIs for easy database access via either objects or relational database tables.
-This book discusses the API for object access.
-See Using the InterSystems Managed Provider for .NET for relational table access.
+InterSystems IRIS provides .NET SDKs for easy relational and object database access.
+This book discusses XEP object access.
+See Using .NET with InterSystems Software for relational access.

 Requirements and Configuration

 This section specifies requirements and provides instructions for configuring your environment to use XEP.

 The .NET Framework, version 2.0, 4.0, or 4.5.

 Computers that run your .NET client applications do not require InterSystems IRIS, but they must have a connection to the InterSystems IRIS Server and must be running a supported version of the .NET Framework.

 When installing InterSystems IRIS, select the Setup Type: Development option.